aubergine10/js-validators/README.md

 > :warning: **Use with care!**
 >
-> Transpiled code (eg. Babel, TypeScript, etc) will almost always convert ES6 classes in to normal functions and the resulting " function-based classes" would elicit a `false` result from `isClass()`.
+> Transpiled code (eg. Babel, TypeScript, etc) will almost always convert ES6 classes in to normal functions and the resulting "function-based classes" would elicit a `false` result from `isClass()`.

 Returns `true` if `value` is an actual ES6 `class`, otherwise `false`.